Oļegs Latiševs

 Latisevs started to work as a referee already at the age of 15 (1995), when he was awarded the referee licence and was invited as a referee to the Championship of Latvian Youth Basketball League.
 After five seasons (2000), he was awarded National referee category, becoming the referee of the Latvian Major Basketball League.
 He was awarded FIBA Basketball referee licence at the age of 23 (2003).
 Starting from 2004 he was regularly invited as a referee to key European and International Championships.
 The presence of Latisevs was requested at all EuroBasket Competitions starting from 2005.
-He also participated in two FIBA Basketball World Cups and nine seasons of Euroleague, in five of which he took part as a referee for Final Four.
+He also participated in two FIBA Basketball World Cups and nine seasons of Euroleague, in five of which he took part as a referee for final four.

-In 2012 and 2016 Latisevs became one of 30 FIBA referees (in total, in Europe 350 referees have FIBA Basketball referee licences) who had an honour to be a referee for the Olympic Games.
+In 2012 and 2016 Latisevs refereed for the Olympic Games.
 In total, Latisevs led more than 450 Basketball matches organised by FIBA and Euroleague.

 Referee career

-Latisevs has taken part as a referee in more than 1300 matches, which he was refereeing during National, European and International Championships.
+Latisevs has taken part as a referee in more than 1,300 matches, which he was refereeing during National, European and International Championships.
 His record of accomplishment includes servicing the most important Championships between the National Teams (the Olympic Games, FIBA Basketball World Cup, EuroBasket, European Basketball Championship (U16/ U18/ U20), World Cup U19) and Professional Club Championships (Euroleague, ULEB Eurocup, VTB United League, Baltic Basketball League, Latvian Basketball League).

 Starting from 2000, Latisevs serviced all Latvian Basketball League Championships, in total, leading more than 500 matches.
-The participation of Latisevs as a referee seasonally was the following: 2003/2004 - 35 matches, 2004/2005 – 42 matches, 2005/2006 – 44 matches, 2006/2007 – 46 matches, 2007/2008 – 32 matches, 2008/2009 – 39 matches, 2009/2010 – 27 matches, 2010/2011 – 45 matches, 2011/2012 – 32 matches, 2012/2013 – 25 matches, 2013/2014 – 25 matches, 2014/2015 – 20 matches, 2015/2016 – 22 matches.

-In the same year of 2000, Latisevs was invited as a referee to Baltic Basketball League, where in total he serviced more than 300 matches.
-The participation of Latisevs as a referee seasonally was the following: 2003/2004 - 23 matches, 2004/2005 – 18 matches, 2005/2006 – 22 matches, 2006/2007 – 32 matches, 2007/2008 – 30 matches, 2008/2009 – 31 matches, 2009/2010 – 22 matches, 2010/2011 – 17 matches, 2011/2012 – 5 matches, 2012/2013 – 10 matches, 2013/2014 – 14 matches, 2014/2015 – 5 matches, 2015/2016 – 8 matches.
+In the same year, Latisevs was invited as a referee to Baltic Basketball League, where in total he serviced more than 300 matches.
 He has also been the long-term referee for VTB United League, while participating mainly in the finals.
-The participation of Latisevs as a referee seasonally was the following: 2008/2009 – 3 matches, 2009/2010 – 6 matches, 2010/2011 – 10 matches, 2011/2012 – 25 matches, 2012/2013 – 22 matches, 2013/2014 – 16 matches, 2014/2015 – 21 matches, 2015/2016 – 20 matches.
-In total 123 matches.